oscarrezab/oscarrezab/README.md

 I am mostly interested in the following:
 * Deep Learning (NLP or Computer Vision)
 * Autonomous Vehicle Systems
+* Education Technology (Ed-Tech)

-But I am always open to exploring new stuff :)
+And the list keeps growing, so I am always open to exploring new stuff :)

 ---
 ## 🤝 How to contact me